SAP/spartacus-docs/contributing_to_docs/developer-guide.md

 3. Make your changes...

+4. Create a pull request.

+    **Note:** If your doc update is meant to be published with the next release of Spartacus libraries, send your pull request to the `develop` branch (by default, PRs are sent to the `develop` branch).
+If you want your doc update to be published as soon as it is merged, then send your pull request to the `master` branch.

+## Documentation Conventions

+Please adhere to the following conventions to ensure your changes will build successfully when they are merged:

 - File names:

 - Page titles: ... therefore, no need to add a heading 1 (single #) at the top of the page

 - Links:

 - Curly Braces:

 - Includes:

-4. Create a pull request.

-    **Note:** If your doc update is meant to be published with the next release of Spartacus libraries, send your pull request to the `develop` branch (by default, PRs are sent to the `develop` branch).
-If you want your doc update to be published as soon as it is merged, then send your pull request to the `master` branch.